Exploring Little Shickshinny Falls in Luzerne County

 The Falls Trail at Ricketts Glenn State Park is arguably the most famous waterfall hike in Pennsylvania, and also happens to be located in Luzerne County.

-Wyandot Falls at Ricketts Glen State Park
+Scenes from the Falls Trail at Ricketts Glen State Park.

 Nay Aug Falls is a rarity in Pennsylvania, in that it is located in and owned by the city of Scranton.